Logo - Life.Understood.

 Final Note

-The purpose of these materials is not certainty.
+The purpose of these materials is not certainty but inquiry.

-Different readers will interpret the same material differently, and that diversity of interpretation is welcome.
+Different readers will interpret the same experiences, symbols, and ideas in different ways.

 © 2025–2026 Gerald Alba Daquila.
 All rights reserved.